howuski/katacoda-scenarios/docker101-python/step2.md

 `docker image list`{{execute T1}}

->Take note that our soon to be created docker101_image is not there - We haven't built it yet!
+>Take note that our docker101_image is not there - We haven't built it yet!

-Now it's time to create the docker image:
+Now it's time to build our docker image:

 `docker build --tag docker101_python_api .`{{execute T1}}

 >On the right you'll see the docker engine packaging all the necessary software together and creating the docker image.

->Now let's take another look at what's around.
+>Now that docker is completed.
+Let's take another look at the docker image store and see what we have.

 `docker image list`{{execute T1}}

->Notice we now have a docker image named docker101_python_api
+>Notice we now have a docker image named docker101_python_api.
+We've taken a Hello World application, downloaded to our local machine and created a docker image.
+Now it's time to actual run the application.

 To view the Docker file: `docker-python-hello-world/Dockerfile`{{open}}
-> The Docker File is a list of detailed instructions on how to build a docker image.
+> The docker file is a list of detailed instructions on how to build a docker image.
+This file is used by the docker runtime engine to put everything together.